Superphysics Superphysics

 The DCTI of Greece: Demand as population, Capital as Employment rate, Trade as Nominal GDP, and Industry as Production

-• The Population from 2001 to 2009 is ok.
-But the decline in 2013 shows an anomalous reducton
+Demand The Population from 2001 to 2009 is ok.
+But the decline in 2013 shows an anomalous reduction

-• Capital, as employment, from 2001 to 2009 is also ok, so that is not the cause of the problem
+Capital Employment from 2001 to 2009 is also ok, so that is not the cause of the problem

 We can pinpoint the anomaly to the strange increase in trade in 2004 and 2009 that did not contribute to industry.
-This means that the trade was speculative (as in a stock market crash) or unproductive (as in a debt crisis).
+This means that the trade was speculative (like in a stock market crash) or unproductive (like in a debt crisis).
 As there have been no reports of a crash or a great scam in Greece, it leads to the cause to being a debt which was used unproductively.

 The GDP-Debt ratio